ZeeCoder/z-file-validator/README.md

     var $input = $('#input');

-    // Initializing a FileValidator for the input var validator = new FileValidator($input, 'configuration');
+    // Initializing a FileValidator for the input
+    // It also accepts HTMLElement objects, providing a jQuery object here  is
+    // optional.
+    var validator = new FileValidator($input, 'configuration');
     // Where
     // $input          - The DOM input element selected by jQuery.